vertica/vertica-containers/one-node-ce/README.md

 # Testing with ./run_tests.sh

 Once you have built your container, you can test it using the `./run_tests.sh` script (or by running `make test`).
 The `./run_tests.sh` script verifies that the container can execute Vertica and some of the additional libraries.
 This script requires a [local copy of the vsql client](#getting-a-local-copy-of-vsql).

-Before you test your container, you must stop any existing Vertica server (container or otherwise) on your test system because the `./run_tests.sh` script uses the normal Vertica port number.
+The `./run_tests.sh` script uses the normal Vertica port number, so you must stop any existing Vertica server (container or otherwise) on your test system before you test your container.

-The test uses your image to create a new container with a unique tag, and volume.
-Because the test sets up the optional libraries and creates the VMart database, creating a new container can take as long as three minutes.
+The test uses your image to create a new container with a unique tag and volume.
+Because the test sets up the optional libraries and creates the VMart database, creating a new container can take up to three minutes.

-If the tests pass, "All tests passed" appears at the end of the output, and the script exits with a 0 exit status.
+If the tests pass, `All tests passed` appears at the end of the output, and the script exits with a 0 exit status.
 If the test fails with errors, the output contains `ERROR: <description>`, where `<description>` is a description of the error.

 You can run the script with the `-k` argument to retain the container and make it available for examination: